4 Multivariate Data Analysis

 geom_point()

-These two plots are grammatically very similar, but one gives a scatter plot while the other gives a Loess curve.
+These two plots are grammatically very similar, but one gives a scatter plot with points while the other just shows the Loess curve fitted to the points and its standard errors.

 house_ed_gdp_joined |>